Kanaricc/iron_tank/README.md

 ```

 * `line`.
 Output and Answer are trimmed firstly to remove the blank chars at the beginning and ending position of them.
-Then comparation are held on each line of them, ignoring blank chars at the ending position.
+Then comparison are held on each line of them, ignoring blank chars at the ending position.
 (Output are readed from left to right.)

 They are the same.
 Attention that there are some blank chars after `b` in latter one, and the empty space between `d` and `我能` cannot be ignored.